enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 Now we introduce another important instruction, the `CMD` instruction.
 It allows specifying arguments and parameters for the ENTRYPOINT instruction.
 So...
 What is the difference between specify parameters in ENTRYPOINT and in CMD?
-Answer: The parameters in ENTRYPOINT instruction are immutable, once you build the image you can't change them with rebuilding it.
+Answer: The parameters in ENTRYPOINT instruction are immutable, once you build the image you can't change them without rebuilding it.
 The arguments in the CMD instruction, instead, can be overwritten when the container is runned.

 Let's edit our Dockerfile in this way:
 ```Dockerfile